rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 A: Yes, but not all mods will work in multiplayer.
 We have many resources for determining which mods work with Multiplayer.
 The best way to find out which mods work is looking at our [spreadsheet](https://tinyurl.com/Multiplayer-Spreadsheet).

-### Q: What do the numbers on the mod spreadsheet/website mean?

-A: 0 is untested, 1 is not working, 2 is major issue, 3 is minor issues, and 4 is no issues and working fine.
+0 is untested, 1 is not working, 2 is major issues, 3 is minor issues, and 4 is no issues and working fine.

 ### Q: What kind of mods are compatible?